 What is SUS and how it can help you improve usability of your product?

-SUS is particularly relevant when you want to compare two versions of an application that are based around different technologies.
+SUS is particularly relevant to user experience when you want to compare two versions of an application that are based around different technologies.
 It allows you to make that comparison, at least as far as perceived usability goes.
-Because SUS is pretty much technology-neutral, you can continue to use it as technology evolves over the years, and you don’t have to continually reinvent questionnaires.
+Because SUS is pretty much technology-neutral, you can continue to use it in usability testing as technology evolves over the years, and you don’t have to continually reinvent questionnaires.

 Why "Plus" in the name?

 usabiliTEST's version of the tool is called SUS Plus, because it offers two additional options:

 Adjective Rating Scale was added in order to help answer the question: "What is the absolute usability associated with any individual SUS score?".
 It is an optional eleventh question to the SUS.
 However, instead of following the SUS format, a seven-point, adjective-anchored Likert scale was used to determine if a word or phrase could be associated with a small range of SUS scores.

 Promoter Rating Scale is based on Net Promoter Score® (NPS®), a management tool that can be used to gauge the loyalty of a firm's customer relationships, developed by (and a registered trademark of) Fred Reichheld, Bain & Company, and Satmetrix Systems.
 The score is calculated based on responses to a single question: How likely is it that you would recommend our company/product/service to a friend or colleague?

 In addition, our online version of the tool includes built-in system usability scale calculator.
 The data is analyzed in real time and calculates the following values: